De Bange 80 mm cannon: History

 It developed in France by Colonel Charles Ragon de Bange in 1877, and adopted by the French Army that same year.
 It superseded the earlier Reffye cannon (1870) and the Lahitolle 95mm cannon (1875).
 De Bange also manufactured another cannon of a rather similar size: the De Bange 90mm cannon.

 The mle 1877 was breech loading and used the original mushroom-shaped obturator system developed by de Bange, allowing to properly seal the breech during each firing.
 The gun lacked a recoil mechanism, meaning that it moved backward at each firing, necessitating re-aiming every time, which considerably slowed the rate of firing.
-This would remain a problem with all artillery pieces until the development of the hydro-peumatic recoil mechanism of the Canon de 75 in 1897.
+This would remain a problem with all artillery pieces until the development of the hydro-pneumatic recoil mechanism of the Canon de 75 in 1897.

 The mle 1877 was designed to be used by horse artillery units and its light, simple and rugged construction meant it was often used as a colonial gun in France's colonial conflicts before World War I. During World War I a number of guns were modified by removing barrels from their carriage and placing them on a simple wooden garrison mount.
 The guns were then placed in reinforced dugouts where they rested on a simple wooden platform that rested on an earthen berm at a +30° angle with higher angles possible by stacking wooden wedges under the barrel.
 A 58 kg, 75 kg or 105 kg demolition charge called a Lance Mines Gatard was loaded in the muzzle of the gun while a propelling charge was loaded in the breech.
 The Lance Mines Gatard was used to clear obstacles and destroy strong points in enemy trenches to a maximum range of 300 m.
 So the modified mle 1877 became a type of spigot mortar.